Chamal1120/slnic-decoder/README.md

 4. Open up **lib** folder (where most of the code lives) and start developing.

 > [!WARNING]
-> This is an unlicensed project, as i'm doing it for an assignment in one of my University modules.
+> This is an **unlicensed project**, as i'm doing it for an assignment in one of my University modules.
-> I might later add an **MIT license** so anyone can use this for whatever purposes.
+> I might later add an MIT license after when asignment has graded so anyone can use this for whatever purposes.

 ## Thank You